Solve each equation. Give solutions in exact form. log x2 = (log x)2

 Domain of Logarithmic Functions

-The domain of a logarithmic function includes only positive arguments.
-When solving logarithmic equations, it is crucial to check that the solutions do not make any logarithm's argument zero or negative, as these are undefined.
+The domain of a logarithmic function includes only positive real numbers.
+When solving logarithmic equations, it is crucial to check that the solutions do not make any argument of the logarithm zero or negative, as these values are not valid in the original equation.

 Recommended video: